 The Systems Acquisition Management Curriculum is an interdisciplinary program designed to integrate business principles, management theory, operations/systems analysis, and engineering applications.
-It is uniquely tailored to Defense acquisition management and intensive exposure to the fundamental principles of the acquisition environment.
-The courses in this curriculum present the structure of acquisition management, the decisions and problems facing the defense acquisition manager, the various forces at work within industry and Government, and the impact of acquisition policies and strategies.
-Student input includes officers and civilians from all DoD Services, the Coast Guard and other nations.
+It is uniquely tailored to Federal Government acquisition management and intensive exposure to the fundamental principles of the acquisition environment.
+The courses in this curriculum present the structure of acquisition management, the decisions and problems facing the acquisition manager, the various forces at work within industry and Government, and the impact of acquisition policies and strategies.
+Student input includes officers and civilians from all DoD Services, other Federal Agencies and allied nations.